-Whether you’re the maid-of-honor, mother of the groom or a close family friend who just loves to throw parties, planning a bridal shower can be a whirlwind.
+Whether you’re the maid of honor, mother of the groom or a close family friend who just loves to throw parties, planning a bridal shower can be a whirlwind.
 Sending out invitations, finding the perfect color of confetti and creating the most comprehensive mimosa bar known to humankind can be a little overwhelming…but choosing the right bridal shower games doesn’t have to be.
 Check out our favorite picks below (including new virtual options!).

 What Kind of Bridal Shower Games Should You Play?

-While bridal shower games work at pretty much any shower, who is going to be there might help you determine which games are most appropriate.
+While wedding shower games work at pretty much any shower, who is going to be there might help you determine which games are most appropriate.
 After all, if the bride’s 90-year-old grandma is there, you might not want to play anything too risqué.
 (You know the games we’re talking about!
 LOL.)

 Where you have the bridal shower is another factor to consider as well.
 For instance, if you’re having the shower in a busy restaurant, a scavenger hunt is probably not going to be as much fun as it would be in someone’s backyard.
 Same goes for when you have the shower, and how long it’s schedule for.
 Some games definitely take longer than others, and you will need to make sure you have enough time to open the gifts (which can take more time than you think).